GHROTIC/muos-themes/README.md

 # muos-theme-cybermu
 Original theme for MuOS

-Pending...
+In progress..

 ### **Acknowledgments**
-* All images sourced from image depositories that allow user downloads, transferable rights and creation of derivative works per thier ToS, such as Danbooru.
-In some cases official art, screenshots or wallpaper may be used as placeholders.
+* All background artwork is sourced from image depositories that allow user downloads, transferable rights and creation of derivative works per thier ToS, such as Danbooru.
+In some cases official art, screenshots or wallpaper may be used.
 ###### *<p align=center>(If you are the original artist and would like your work removed from this project, please contact me via Discord: @GHROTIC)</p>*

 ## **License**